 Perlite

 Perlite is a versatile, lightweight volcanic glass used in horticulture to improve soil drainage and aeration.
+It is produced by heat treating perlite ore to produce expanded perlite.
 It enhances root growth in plants by preventing soil compaction.
-Perlite is also used in construction as an insulating material, in industrial filtration, and as a component in lightweight concrete and plaster.
-Perlite is especially popular for growing Cacti & Succulents and Orchids.
+Additionally, it is used in construction as an insulating material, in industrial filtration, and as a component in lightweight concrete and plaster.
+Perlite is especially popular for growing cacti, succulents, and orchids.

 Perlite: Uses in Gardening and Beyond